BaptisteL54/ECL-DataViz/README.md

 But once again, only the main movies are visible, and every smaller ones are hidden, like the yellow ones.

-These two quite known examples depicts well the strengths and weaknesses of the stream graphs, described in the first part of this document.
-But an other example is also interesting to present.

 ### Twitter StreamGraphs

+An other example is also interesting to present.

 <img src="img/tsg_coffee.jpg">